-Since it acquired Château d'Argadens, Maison Sichel has put in place a vast renovation programme, with the aim of making the wine a benchmark within the Bordeaux category.
+Since it acquired Château d'Argadens, Maison Sichel has put in place a vast renovation program, with the aim of making the wine a benchmark within the Bordeaux category.
 After 12 months in oak barrels, d'Argadens red is a thoroughly modern Bordeaux with lots of concentrated fruit and an attractive, supple balance.
 Not surprisingly, it gets consistently high marks in tastings and competitions.
 Château d'Argadens also makes a white wine.

 The original name of this property, parts of which date back to the 12th and 16th centuries, was La Salle d'Argadens.
 It became Château d'Argadens in 2002, when it was bought by Maison Sichel.
 Sichel's aim in acquiring d'Argadens was quite simply to see it express the full potential of its wonderful terroir and become one of the benchmark properties in the Bordeaux Supérieur category.
 To achieve this, the company has invested heavily in terms of finance, time and technology.
 Sichel's first vintage at the estate was 2002.

 Covering 45 hectares of clay-limestone soil in a single plot, Argadens is superbly well situated on one of the highest hills of the rolling Entre-Deux-Mers wine region (one of the five highest points, in fact, of the Gironde).
-The vineyard is thus extremely well drained and extremely well exposed to the sun and the air.
+The vineyard is thus extremely well-drained and extremely well exposed to the sun and the air.

 SURFACE - 45 hectares of which 42 produce red wine